|

 For this reason we feel that it is time to state that

-we are no longer able to offer a normal "repair all" service (except in
+we are no longer able to offer a repair service (except in

 the odd exceptional case however we regret that repairs must now come at the end of our